cyanching/cyanching.github.io/_pages/about.md

   - /about.html
 ---

 I am generally interested in scientific research, while my career thus far focused in the field of computational biology/biochemistry, I am also eager to apply my skill set for problem solving within other natural sciences.
-My life-long secular pilgrimage is to pursue the nature of physical reality via unceasing study of spacetime, matter, energy, and their constituents.
+My life-long secular pilgrimage is to pursue the nature of physical reality via unceasing study of its fundamental aspects and constituents.

 Currently
 ------